makelinux/ldt/README.md

 and explore sources

-## Compilted and tested on Linux versions:
+## Compiled and tested on Linux versions:

 v3.6-rc5